Hrabal/FlaskBase/README.md

 ## Db commodities

-Db migration scripts are based (well... stolen) from the great [Miguel Grinberg's The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database).
-Read this to understand what's happening.
+Db migration scripts are based (well... stolen) from the great [Miguel Grinberg's The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database), read it to understand what's happening.

 For a quick start run the scripts: